jina-ai/finetuner/docs/notebooks/mesh_to_mesh.md

 ```

 <!-- #region id="r4cP95RzLybw" -->
-Now we want to take a look at the point clouds of some of the meshes:
+Now, we want to take a look at the point clouds of some of the meshes.
+Therefore, you can use the [`display`](https://docarray.jina.ai/api/docarray.document/#docarray.document.Document.display) function:
 <!-- #endregion -->

 ```python id="kCv455NPMD1O"